 In case you haven’t heard Nick Digilio before, he started out in radio reviewing films, especially “bad” ones, and now his radio presence has expanded to include anything from pop culture to politics, especially things of a local note.
 When his producer first contacted me, he wrote, “Our host Nick Digilio loves Chicago and loves booze so this is right up his alley.”

-Here we are chatting about the Good Times Historic Bar Tour, the Inside the Loop Interior Architectural Tour, wandering Chicago, drinking, and the secret to why newspaper drivers are such reckless drivers.
+Here we are chatting about the Historic Chicago Walking Bar Tour, which always studies Trib Tower, the Loop Interior Architectural Tour, wandering Chicago, drinking, and the secret to why newspaper drivers are such reckless drivers.

 So enough about the back-story to the interview.
 If you’d like to have a listen, please head here.